Swiss Indoors Basel 2022 Prize Money, Players List, Schedule, Tickets

 1st Round€16,655€9,1600

-Swiss Indoors Draws
+Swiss Indoors Basel 2023 Draws

 The event will have 32 singles and 16 doubles draws that released after the tournament commences.

-Swiss Indoors Dates
+Swiss Indoors Dates and Schedules

 DatesSingles MatchesDoubles Matches

-24th October1st Round——-
+23rd October1st Round——-

-25th October1st Round1st Round
+24th October1st Round1st Round

-26th October1st Round and 2nd Round1st Round
+25th October1st Round and 2nd Round1st Round

-27th October2nd Round2nd Round and Quarter Finals
+26th October2nd Round2nd Round and Quarter Finals

-28th OctoberQuarter FinalsQuarter Finals
+27th OctoberQuarter FinalsQuarter Finals

-29th OctoberSemi FinalsSemi Finals
+28th OctoberSemi FinalsSemi Finals

-30th OctoberFinaleFinale
+29th OctoberFinaleFinale

 Keep in mind, the information in the above table may be subject to change.

-Swiss Indoors 2022 Players List
+ATP Swiss Indoors 2023 Players List

 Top Seeds Singles